Features along the Flint Hills Nature Trail, from east to west:

 110 Mile Creek Bridge II — This 280-foot-long railroad bridge is on the Landon Nature Trail and also spans 110 Mile Creek.
 It features overhead lattice steel beam girders supported by cut white limestone pilings.
 Absolutely a great piece of railroad history.
 Located one mile north of the trail on the Landon Trail, northeast of Quenemo.

-KU Wetlands — 10 acres of re-created wetlands west of K-68 north of Quenemo owned by the University of Kansas.
+Quenemo Wetlands — 10 acres of re-created wetlands west of K-68 north of Quenemo.
 Water in the wetlands is seasonal.
 The Conservancy’s old railroad bed makes the berm to hold the water.
-Open to public.

 Rattlesnake Hill — This was an early rendezvous and lookout for the Sac and Fox Indians who were located on a reservation here from 1845-69.
 The Sac and Fox agency was in Quenemo.
 A band of about 100 of the Indians remained in the area until about 1886.
 The tallgrass-covered hill is located just north of the trail on the Osage-Franklin county line.
 On private property.